Pulmonary Venous Hypertension (PVH): Your Guide | myPHteam

 • Blue lips or skin

-• Feelings of light-headedness during physical activity
+• Light-headedness during physical activity

 • Dizziness and fainting